This is how it looks when the machine boots with Rasbian, which is a modified version of Debian linux

 Let's get started

-1. Connect the display and the Raspberry Pi with the RCA coupler.
+First thing I did was to make a prototype without soldering, in case it for some reason didn't work properly.1.
+Connect the display and the Raspberry Pi with the RCA coupler.
 The connectors should fit together so no modification is needed yet.

 2. Connect the power supply or the battery to the black and red power wire for the display.
 Ensure to connect (+) to the red wire and (-) to the black, otherwise you will damage your display.